dspringuel-va/blog-posts/devops-handbook/README.md

 Contrary to manufacturing, work in software development is invisible by nature.
 However, it can be made visible by creating physical or virtual board.
 On that board, all the steps of the value stream should be present as columns.
-Then, each work piece resides on the corresponding column representing its state in the stream.
+Then, each workpiece resides on the corresponding column representing its state in the stream.

 *Why*